bbonev/eoip/README.md

 Install
 -------

-This code was developed on a 3.2.44 linux kernel and tested up to 3.2.51.
-It should not be hard to adapt it to older kernels and 3.4.x series.
-Bigger changes are required for 3.10+ kernel series.
+This code was developed on a 3.2.44 linux kernel and tested on the next 3.2.x releases.
+Patches and out-of-tree builds are provided for 3.2/3.16/4.19 kernels.
+It should not be hard to adapt it to different Linux kernels.

 - To patch a kernel tree:

 ```
-cd path-to-kernel-source/linux-3.2.44
+cd path-to-kernel-source/linux-X.Y.Z
-patch -p1 < path-to-eoip/kernel-patch/kernel-3.2.44-eoip-gre-demux.patch
+patch -p1 < path-to-eoip/kernel-patch/kernel-X.Y.Z-eoip-gre-demux.patch
-patch -p1 < path-to-eoip/kernel-patch/kernel-3.2.44-eoip-buildconf.patch
+patch -p1 < path-to-eoip/kernel-patch/kernel-X.Y.Z-eoip-buildconf.patch
-patch -p1 < path-to-eoip/kernel-patch/kernel-3.2.44-eoip.patch
+patch -p1 < path-to-eoip/kernel-patch/kernel-X.Y.Z-eoip.patch
 ```

 afterwards configure the kernel in the usual ways `make (menu/x/...)config` and do not forget to select `IP: EOIP tunnels over IP` located under `Networking options` from `Networking support`